 A. PSA: Don’t give up.
 Help is it out there.
 Therapy can work for you, yes you.
 Even if you believe counseling can work for eeeeveryone else but you.
 Maybe you believe you are beyond help.
 The good news is, you're wrong.
 That’s the self-doubt taking, the depression, the anxiety, etc....
 If you’ve had a negative therapy experience, know that not all theraists are the same.
 There is help out there.
 Your person is out there.
 Pretty please don’t give up.
 You are an amazing human.
 Hang on and keep trying.
 And give us a call, we can help you find a theraputic relationship that's a better fit.

 Q. What is the most important thing to look for in a therapist?

 A. I think the most important qualities in a therapist are competency and compatibility.
 For example, if the relationship were different, would you be able to chat over a cup of coffee or a glass of wine?
 Some of the best therapeutic work I have observed embodies the quality of ‘likeability' not to be confused with sameness.

 It's also essential your therapist be competent.
 Competency, in that, they must be trained in the issues in which you struggle.
 Look for the best choice for your issues, an expert.
-For example: If an individual is struggling with anorexia and looking for a therapist who specializes in treating eating disorders it's a good idea to have a conversation about the types of training, education, experience, and supervision they've had in that specialty area.
-Equally as important are number of clients treated and duration of time working in the specialty area.
+For example: If an individual is struggling with anorexia and looking for a therapist who specializes in treating eating disorders it's a good idea to have a conversation about the types of training, education, experience, and supervision your practitioner has had in that specialty area.
+Equally as important, the number of clients treated by this practitioner and duration of time your practitioner has been working in their specialty area.
 A few questions you may ask your potential therapist: How many years have you been treating individuals diagnosed with eating disorders?
 How many clients diagnosed with eating disorders do you treat per year?
 2 or 100, makes a big difference.